graph LR

 # Utilities

-tito update # Update TinyTorch (your work is preserved)
+tito system update # Update TinyTorch (your work is preserved)

 TinyTorch has 20 modules organized in progressive tiers: